awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_cwe.md

 1. Use the Amazon SNS console at [https://console.aws.amazon.com/sns/](https://console.aws.amazon.com/sns/) to delete the Amazon SNS topic named **OrganizationsCloudWatchTopic** that you created in step 3\.

 1. Use the CloudWatch console at [https://console.aws.amazon.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/) to delete the CloudWatch rule named **OrgsMonitorRule** that you created in step 4\.

-1. Finally, use the Organizations console at [https://console.aws.amazon.com/organizations/](https://console.aws.amazon.com/organizations/) to delete the OU named **TestCWEOU** that you created in step 5\.

 That's it\.
 In this tutorial, you configured CloudWatch Events to monitor your organization for changes\.
 You configured a rule that is triggered when users invoke specific AWS Organizations operations\.
 The rule ran a Lambda function that logged the event and sent an email that contains details about the event\.